luxfi/LPs/LPs/lp-2515-warp-cross-chain-messaging-precompile.md

 1. **Native Validator Security**: Messages are signed by the source chain's validator set using BLS multi-signatures, inheriting the full security of the Lux consensus
 2. **No External Dependencies**: Eliminates reliance on external bridge operators, oracles, or custodians
 3. **Efficient Verification**: BLS signature aggregation reduces O(n) signature verification to O(1)
-4. **Subnet Interoperability**: Enables direct communication between any Lux subnets without intermediaries
+4. **chain Interoperability**: Enables direct communication between any Lux chains without intermediaries
 5. **Teleport Integration**: Provides the cryptographic foundation for the Teleport cross-chain transfer protocol (LP-6016)

 ### Design Philosophy